rand3289/OutNet/readme.md

 ## Project status
+OutNet is written in C++ 20.
 Project does not have ANY external dependencies.
 Everything is built-in (source code available from ONE git repository).
 Most features are implemented and currently being tested.
 It compiles using g++ 10.2 under linux, MinGW-w64 from msys2.org on windows and Visual Studio.
-To compile on linux type "make" or "make tests".
-To compile on Windows type "make -f makefile.mingw64" or "make -f makefile.mingw64 tests".
 Visual Studio build is currently broken.
+To compile type "make" in OutNet directory.
+To compile tests, type "make" in OutNet/test directory.  "test" directory contains sample code for querying the OutNet service.

 Apple requires an Apple ID to download Command Line Tools.
 Apple ID registration requires submission of your phone number.
 This project has not been ported to macOS for this reason.